ThoughtWorksInc/ml-app-template/README.md

                 ml-app-template bash
 ```

-## Common commands
+You're ready to roll!
 Here are some common commands that you can run in your dev workflow.
 Run these in the container.

 ```shell
 # add some color to your terminal